Register for kindergarten or accept an offer

-- Please note the schedule of important dates below regarding kindergarten 2022, including when the draft timetable will be released, registration deadline, and when 1st and 2nd round offers will be made.
-Registrations must be submitted by Wednesday 30 June 2021 to be included in the 1st round of offers for 2022.
+- Please note the schedule of important dates below regarding kindergarten in 2023, including when the draft timetable will be released, registration deadline, and when 1st and 2nd round offers will be made.
+Registrations must be submitted by 30 June the year before your child starts kindergarten to be included in the 1st round of offers.

-- You'll receive your placement offer by email or in the post.
+- You'll receive your placement offer by email.
 Please accept your offer using the online portal.

-All registered families for the upcoming 2022 kindergarten year will receive a reminder email to check their registration information including contact details and the selection of timetable preferences (a minimum of three preferences are required).
+All registered families for the upcoming 2023 kindergarten year will receive a reminder email to check their registration information, including contact details and selecting their 2023 group timetable preferences (a minimum of 3 preferences are required).

-Final date Council can receive new registrations or any changes to existing registrations to be eligible for first round offers.
+To be eligible for first-round 2023 kindergarten offers, this is the final date Council can receive new registrations or any changes to existing registrations.

-First round offers for 4-year-old kindergarten will be sent to families.
+4-year-old first round 2023 kindergarten offers will be sent to families

-First round offers for 3-year-old kindergarten will be sent to families.
+3-year-old first round 2023 kindergarten offers will be sent to families

-All remaining offers will be sent to families on an ongoing basis.
+All remaining 2023 kindergarten offers will be sent to families on an ongoing basis

 15 hours of free or low cost kindergarten for eligible families